cesbo/help/src/content/docs/en/astra/settings/users.md

 - `IP` - static IP address for the device that is allowed access.
 By default, any IP is allowed.
 - `Expiration` - date until which the user account remains active.
 By default, there is no time limit for the account.
 - `Limit connections` - number of simultaneous connections allowed for the user.
 By default, there are no connection limits.
 - `Packages` - click "New Package" to add a channel category to the user.
 The user will only have access to channels related to the specified category.
-New categories can be created in Settings->Groups.
+New categories can be created in Settings → Groups.
 By default, all channels are available to the user.

 Read more about [Built-in Users Authentication](/en/astra/delivery-http/auth-user/) and other [HTTP Authentication options](/en/astra/delivery-http/auth/).